 Below, you can see the "3D" option.
 The strength of the three-dimensional effect can be set with even values between 0 and 20 using the slider.
 The effect makes the letter look as if they had a certain thickness.
 If you use higher values, make sure to set a character space of around 120% so that the 3D effect does not interfere with the letters themselves.
-The "direction" can be set to four different possibilities.
-The arrow pointing towards the left top direction is recommended.
+The "direction" can be set to eight different possibilities.